 What Are the Early Signs of Knee Osteoarthritis?

 Osteoarthritis is the most common form of arthritis today, and many people develop this painful and frustrating condition in their knees.
-At Ospina Medical in New York City, double board-certified physicians Dr. Matthew Kohler and Dr. Rajivan Maniam understand how disruptive knee arthritis can be and are committed to helping patients regain function, comfort, and mobility once again with a wide range of advanced knee osteoarthritis treatment options.
+At Ospina Medical in New York City, double board-certified physician Dr. Matthew Kohler understands how disruptive knee arthritis can be and are committed to helping patients regain function, comfort, and mobility once again with a wide range of advanced knee osteoarthritis treatment options.
 If you suspect that your knee problems may be associated with osteoarthritis, use the helpful information below to better understand what signs may mean you could benefit from an evaluation for osteoarthritis of the knee.

 What is knee osteoarthritis?